 What Type of Reports Fits Your Business?

 Unfortunately, no ONE report is right for all.
 While reports tend to look similar, they must be adapted to the respective processes and needs of the company.
 This always depends on the intended use and the recipients.
-No matter the form you choose, reporting on itself is the central part of your PPM system.
+No matter the form you choose, reporting on itself is the central part of your portfolio management system.
 All data entries serve the purpose of drawing the information for informed decision-making leading to a bigger success.